 \textbf{Schema design.} For the biorxiv dataset, we follow the same schema as in~\citet{hu2025actg} with an additional word count field recording the word count of each text.
 For the OpenReview dataset, it is inherent with "area" and "recommendation" of the review.
 We additionally include the following information in the schema: primary contribution type, primary strength, primary weakness, novelty assessment, reviewer tone, clarity and presentation quality, actionability of feedback, word count, and three keywords.
 For the three keywords, they are chosen from a fixed, disjoint set of keyword pool, respectively.
 All of them have an option "Other", indicating that none of the keywords in the pool match the review.
 For the other fields, they all have their respective set of options.
 Full details can be found at Listing~\ref{lst:meta_biorxiv} and~\ref{lst:meta_openreview} for the biorxiv and OpenReview dataset respectively.

 \textbf{Metadata Extraction. }We use \texttt{gemini-2.5-flash-lite} to perform metadata extraction.
 An example prompt for the biorxiv dataset can be at Listing~\ref{lst:meta_extract_biorxiv}.
 Note that we assume the data holder can locally host a metadata extractor that does not lead to a privacy breach in our experiment.
 In practice, if this assumption does not hold, the alternative solution is to leverage privacy-preserving inference methods~\citep{duan2023flocks,hong2024dpopt} for secure API queries or manually annotate the metadata.
-While this might lead to a worse quality of metadata (either due to private inference or a simpler schema for human annotators), our ablation study (Figure~\ref{fig:biorxiv_peiter}) shows that providing weak still offers significantly better initialization compared to those of vanilla AugPE.
+While this might lead to lower-quality metadata, our ablation study (Figure~\ref{fig:biorxiv_peiter}) shows that even weak metadata still offers significantly better initialization than vanilla AugPE.